-Best Denver area parks for beginner trail runners
+Best Denver area parks for beginner trail runners and hikers

 Trail running is one of the fastest growing sports in the world and for one main reason: it is so much fun!
 We are fortunate to live in a place with a myriad of park systems and literally hundreds of miles of trails right in our backyard.
 However, not all front range trails are suitable for beginners.
 Steep climbs, descents and technical terrain are a veteran trail runner’s delight but those new to trail running may find themselves beyond their ability level and at higher risk for injury.